Hallstatt & Lake District

 I also offer multi-day itineraries tailored to your needs.

-Can you give us a tour of just the town of Hallstatt?
+Do you offer walking tours of only the town of Hallstatt?

-Can you give us a half-day tour from Salzburg to Hallstatt?
+Is a half-day tour from Salzburg to Hallstatt possible?

 I really enjoy photography!
 I’d be happy to snap some photos of you using your own device at no extra cost.
 However, if you're looking for high-quality, professionally edited images, I can use my Nikon camera and provide expert post-processing.
 This premium photography service is available for an additional €100.